appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 # Next Step: Non-Technical Interview

-One of the steps that will help prepare you to be a successful software engineer in the job search now is doing well in a non-technical setting.
-We’d like for you to begin to think about and practice these skills during your non-technical interview with us.
-Don’t worry if you are the best at this yet, imagine this as practice!

-The purpose of this interview is to dive deeper into your background, understand your goals and motivations in attending a/A and answer any outstanding questions you may have about the program or admissions process.
+In order to be a successful software engineer, you don't just need technical skills, you need some soft skills too.
+This is especially true when interviewing for a job.
+So now it's time to put the code aside and just chat.

+Doing some preparation for this interview is important.
+This guide will walk you through what you need to do.
+The interview lasts 15-20 minutes, but you should probably spend 1-5 hours preparing, depending on how much work you've done on your resume and how familiar you are with interviewing and personal sales.

+That said, there's no reason to freak out or try to master it all.
+We don't expect perfection; we're just looking for some potential.
+See you in the interview!

 ## What to expect

 Be prepared to talk about your background: **_what_**, **_when_**, and **_why_**.
 This includes any schooling you've had as well as jobs and periods when you were not working or were looking for a job.
+Generally, the more recent it is, the more important it is to us, but we might ask you about anything.

 **_How_** you present yourself and your background is very important, not just what you've done.
 You should tell us a story that explains why we should accept you into our program.